Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 Although limited data are available, clinical experience with other immunoglobulin preparations suggests that the major manifestations would be those related to volume overload.

 BabyBIG, Botulism Immune Globulin Intravenous (Human) (BIG-IV), is a solvent-detergent-treated, sterile, lyophilized powder of immunoglobulin G (IgG), stabilized with 5% sucrose and 1% albumin (human).
 It contains no preservative.
-The purified immunoglobulin is derived from pooled adult plasma from persons who were immunized with pentavalent botulinum toxoid and selected for their high titers of neutralizing antibody against botulinum neurotoxins type A and B. All donors were tested and their sera found to be negative for antibodies against the human immunodeficiency virus and the hepatitis B and hepatitis C viruses.
+The purified immunoglobulin is derived from pooled adult plasma from persons who were immunized with recombinant botulinum vaccine for serotypes A and B (rBV A/B) and selected for their high titers of neutralizing antibody against botulinum neurotoxins type A and B. All donors were tested and their sera found to be negative for antibodies against the human immunodeficiency virus and the hepatitis B and hepatitis C viruses.